gaap

 Example Definitions of "gaap"

 gaap.
-United States generally accepted accounting principles as in effect on the date of this Agreement
+Means United States generally accepted accounting principles as promulgated from time to time.

 All Definitions